Comparisons

 What is GraphQL?

 An open-source data query and manipulation language for APIs (Application Programming Interfaces) that lives between a client application and a server.
-It is used as an API endpoint, that allows you as a developer to fetch exactly the information you need with the least number of requests to the server.
+It is used as an API endpoint that allows you, as the frontend developer, to fetch exactly the information you need with the least number of requests to the server, and basically stop waiting for the backend teams to build another endpoint.

 Why Use GraphQL in Your Application?